Cypress Hills Massacre: In media

-When the news of the Cypress Hills Massacre broke into eastern Canada, it introduced a wave of anti-Americanism.
+When the news of the Cypress Hills Massacre broke in eastern Canada, it started a wave of anti-Americanism.
 In the news, the American men were described as "American gangsters" and "American scums".
 The idea that only American frontiersmen could commit this outrage had been maintained in many Canadian written accounts of the massacre.
 Canadians were not only shocked that the Americans committed such a crime in their country, but now the media was putting an increased negative view on Americans.
 Canadians believed that Americans would continually murder people on Canadian soil.
 This fear was summed up by General Philip Sheridan's infamous statement to Tosawi of the Comanche, "The only good Indians I ever saw were dead."

-Although Canadians also took part in the Cypress Hills Massacre, it remains overlooked in western Canadian history.
+Although Canadians also took part in the Cypress Hills Massacre, their role remains overlooked in western Canadian history.
 Even though it took place in Canada, the massacre represented a temporary extension of American frontier mentality into the Canadian northwest.

 In fiction

 A fictionalized account of the events of the Cypress Hills Massacre is told in the novel The Englishman's Boy by Canadian author Guy Vanderhaeghe.
 The story focuses in part on the character of the "Englishman's boy", one of the members of the party of wolfers.
 While little is known of those involved in the actual event, the novel attributes the cause of the massacre to one Tom Hardwick, the "lead" wolfer.
 The book was made into a miniseries that first appeared on CBC Television in March 2008.

+The massacre is also covered in the 2023 historical fiction novel Crow Mary by Kathleen Grissom.
+The novel is told from the point of view of Abe Farwell's Crow wife.

 The movie The Canadians was another fictionalized version.
 The Cypress Hills Massacre is also used as the plot centrepiece for the Terrance Dicks novel Massacre In the Hills which charts the beginning of the NWMP.